dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 While this article focuses on client apps, you might have scenarios where you need to host a Node.js server app.
 The same semantics are required to host a Node.js server app as a SPA client app.
 The .NET Aspire app host requires a package reference to the [Aspire.Hosting.NodeJS](https://nuget.org/packages/Aspire.Hosting.NodeJS) NuGet package and the code needs to call either `AddNodeApp` or `AddNpmApp`.
 These APIs are useful for adding existing JavaScript apps to the .NET Aspire app host.

-When configuring secrets and passing environment variables to JavaScript-based apps, wether they are client or server apps, use parameters.
+When configuring secrets and passing environment variables to JavaScript-based apps, whether they are client or server apps, use parameters.
 For more information, see [.NET Aspire: External parameters—secrets](../fundamentals/external-parameters.md#secret-values).

 ### Use the OpenTelemetry JavaScript SDK